Dental Core Training in London & KSS

 Dental Core Training (DCT) is designed principally for the recent dental graduate, following on from the first year of Dental Foundation Training.

-Across London and KSS London, there are currently about posts designated as being DCT year 1 and another xx designated as DCT year 2, DCT year 3, Academic and pilot 2 year Longitudinal dental foundation programme.
+Across London and KSS London, there are posts designated as being DCT year 1, DCT year 2, DCT year 3, Academic and pilot 2 year Longitudinal dental foundation programme.

 Dental Core Training Year 1 (DCT1)